In the 1990s, an interesting trend emerged. Personal computers were becoming more accessible, ushering in the era of online learning or e-learning.

 - Expression: Learners not only absorb information in different ways but also express knowledge in different ways.
 UDL recommends multiple assessment options for this reason, whether that’s offering oral exams, written exams or final assignments as options.

 - Engagement: Offering multiple types of course activities is another important aspect of UDL.
 Combine group and individual work, make skillbuilding a game and let learners become active participants in shaping their educational experience.

 LMSs and instructional design complement each other.
 Your course is only as powerful as the LMS that hosts it.
 But the reverse is also true—even the most dynamic and capable LMS can’t compensate for poor instructional design.

 Because of this interplay, it’s best practice to work on both LMS and instructional design simultaneously.
 Your curriculum and instructional design work will help inform which LMS features you require for a successful course.
 That may mean needing access to resource libraries, video streaming capabilities or a particular style of assessment that not all LMSes offer.
 The sooner you can start this process, the better, since planning for LMS adoption can take time.
-Familiarising yourself with LMS features can be a lengthy process as well.
+Familiarizing yourself with LMS features can be a lengthy process as well.